YeeU/InverseRenderNet/sample_demos.md

-demo output is saved as jpg to reduce filesize of repo. actual output is PNG and includes a PNG copy of the input image. input can be jpg. results are quite organic and would need some work to use in games, but can form a good base for texture creation results with the pretrained mod el are better at a low inputsize (default 200) but sharper at a higher input size (same resolution as input texture)
+demo output is saved as jpg to reduce filesize of repo. actual output is PNG and includes a PNG copy of the input image. input can be jpg.

+results are quite organic and would need some work to use in games, but can form a good base for texture creation.

+results with the pretrained model are better at a low inputsize (default 200) but sharper at a higher input size (same resolution as input texture)